megamayoy/ToDoList_Django/README.md

 # ToDoList_Django
-a simple to-do list app to get familiar with CRUD using Django and django-crispy-forms
+a simple to-do list app to get familiar with CRUD using Django and django-crispy-forms. python version = 3.7

 <br>